PawseySC/rstudio-on-nimbus/README.md

 Once you have run the above, you will have followed instructions to create a port forwarding on your computer, then open a web browser to localhost:8787 to login to RStudio.

-On the RStudio console, check that your library path is correct, i.e. you should see this:
+On the RStudio console, check that your library path is correct as below:

+    # If the R version = 3.6.3, you should see:
     > .libPaths()
     [1] "/usr/local/lib/R/site-library" "/usr/local/lib/R/library"
     [3] "/home/rstudio/library"

+    # If the R version >= 4.0.0, you should see:
+    > .libPaths()
+    [1] "/home/rstudio/R/x86_64-pc-linux-gnu-library/4.1"
+    [2] "/usr/local/lib/R/site-library"
+    [3] "/usr/local/lib/R/library"

 From here, you can load the libraries you require, add data to `/home/rstudio`, and run the analyses you require.
 Note that `/home/rstudio` on RStudio corresponds to `/data/rstudio` on your Nimbus instance.